The End Image

 The End

-TORONTO INTERNATIONAL FILM FESTIVAL 2024 REVIEW!
-Two-time Oscar nominee Joshua Oppenheimer (The Act of Killing and The Look of Silence) has turned his talents to a fictional feature film, The End, which is one of the most batshit insane movies ever to flicker through a projector.
-The End is a postapocalyptic film about a family living a life of luxury in a bunker after the rest of humanity has died, and… it is a musical.
+NEWPORT BEACH FILM FESTIVAL 2024 REVIEW!
+With The End, documentarian Joshua Oppenheimer, who is a two-time Oscar nominee, turns his talents to a fictional feature.
+This postapocalyptic film, written by director Oppenheimer and Rasmus Heisterberg, is one of the most batshit insane movies ever to flicker through a projector.
+It is about a family living a life of luxury in a bunker after the rest of humanity has died, and it is a… musical.
 And it isn’t just any musical.
 It isn’t funny or singable, and while it is in the style of a traditional musical, it is dramatic and sad.

 “…a family living a life of luxury in a bunker after the rest of humanity has died…”

 In The Act of Killing, theatrical recreation helps one of the characters confront horrific sins that he could not otherwise admit to himself.
-The End applies a similar conceit to these fictional characters – even if they can’t admit their darkness to others, it can come out in an internal monologue in song.
+The End applies a similar conceit to its fictional family; even if they can’t admit their darkness to others, it can come out as an internal monologue via song.
 That’s a fascinating idea, and it is taken to an extreme here.
 I’m not sure it always works, but you can’t take your eyes off it.
-Like Marcel Duchamp’s “sculpture” Fountain, which is essentially an upside-down urinal, you may not like it.
+Like Marcel Duchamp’s “sculpture Fountain, which is essentially an upside-down urinal, you may not like it.
 Still, it is unquestionably art that pushes the boundaries and will get you talking.
-I don’t know that I really like The End, but I can’t stop thinking about it.
+I don’t know that I really like this film, but I can’t stop thinking about it.
 Yet, it is something so wild, absurd, and profound that I can’t help but be glad it exists.

-The End screened at the 2024 Toronto International Film Festival.
+The End screened at the 2024 Toronto International Film Festival and the 2024 Newport Beach Film Festival.

 The End (2024)